 Noise and Vibration Impact (Compliance) I9

-Within 60 days of commencement of operation of the premises further acoustic testing must be undertaken and a report from an appropriately qualified acoustical consultant eligible for membership of the Association of Australian Acoustic Consultants, prepared to demonstrate that the use of the premises complies with the conditions of this consent and/or the Acoustic Report prepared by [INSERT], dated [INSERT].
+Within 60 days of commencement of operation of the premises further acoustic testing must be undertaken and a report from an appropriately qualified acoustical consultant eligible for membership of the Association of Australian Acoustic Consultants, prepared to demonstrate that the use of the premises complies with the conditions of this consent and/or the Acoustic Report prepared by Stantec dated 6/11/24,

 The testing must be carried out when the premises is operating at full capacity.
 A copy of the report must be submitted to Council within 14 days of its completion.